 Jordan Yates Highlights

 The wide receiver position has a very talented group!
-KJ Wallace is grouped with a different set of position athletes but if he was in the group, he’d be considered the #1 player, which let’s you know how good he was as he was the only WR in the top 5 that was under 6ft.
-Now enter the giants.
 Jaden Haselwood is a beast.
 He has the total package – size, speed, leaping ability, hands and quickness.
-Standing at 6ft 2in and weighing in at 190lbs, he is a terror out wide.
+Standing at 6ft 1in and weighing in at 179lbs, he is a terror out wide.
 Nicolas Manson, an athletic freak, is right behind him.
 The speed burner is scary because of his very raw potential.
+Speaking of speed, Dominic Blaylock is flat out special.
+Walton will find a way to get him the ball and when he finally gets his opportunity he is going to set Georgia on fire.
 The combination of one year in high school and a good position coach along with the fact that he is a top 10 WR in the country means we are in for a very exciting season from him.
 There is a rising player, Nance Hill, who is very good at high pointing the ball and competing with the best of them.
 Brannon Spector who picked up an offer from Mercer is similar to Javanni Cunningham and Gabe Reeves – smaller receivers that create space due to their quickness.

 Paris Brown is at the top of the list.
 He is almost in a perfect situation.
 The speedy back who is excellent at catching out of the backfield is going to fit right in with McEachern high octane offense.
 Add to the fact that he has a four star lined up at QB and WR will only add to his success.
 Last year B2C Ladainian Tomlinson RB of the Year award winner Jeremy Smith from Savannah is a terror with the ball in his hands.
 At 5″11, 178 he has the frame to add weight as he will more than likely keep his speed because he is a big time track guy.
 Steele Chambers from Blessed Trinity continues to get bigger and bigger.
 Now he is 6ft, 190lb.
 The big back is explosive and possess a mean stiff arm.
 Runs very well behind his pads and is physical at the point of attack.
 Most impressed by his feet as they help him get in and out of the hole very quickly.

 Harry Miller is good and this offseason has done wonders for him.
 The fact that he is will be attending Buford says a lot.
 The recruiters might as well offer him right now.
 Once Buford is done with him, he will be one of the top tackles in the country.
 Keiondre Jones is right there with his unreal size.
 He has a Sunday body already.
 Alabama saw this and has already sent an offer his way and you know if Nick Saban sees something, then who are we to argue that.
+Wanya Morris is one that sticks out, he is a very good player with all the physical tools.
+Don’t be surprised if he ends up an All American one day if he puts the work in.
 Quentin Skinner is headed to Buford as well and as a center, he has no equal in Georgia or the Southeast.
 As last year’s B2C Offensive Lineman of the Year, Skinner will anchor that line to another state championship when his time comes.

 There are two really good Tight Ends in this class and both can do it all.
 JD Bertrand is consistent.
 You can put him on the line to block for you, he runs good routes and catches the ball every time it touches his hands.
 Ryland Goede has prototype size.
 Already at 6ft 5in, he has the tools to be a productive player at that position.